-- 16.1 Appeal on actions of the Agency shall be made in accordance with the provisions of Section 22a-43 of the CGS, as amended. - 16.2 Notice of such appeal shall be served upon the Commission and the Commissioner of DEEP.
+1.16.1 Appeal from on actions of the Agency shall be made in accordance with the provisions of Section 22a-43 of the Connecticut General Statutes, as amended.

+2.16.2 16.2 Notice of such appeal shall be served upon the Commission Agency and the Commissioner of DEEPEnvironmental Protection.

-CONFLICT AND SEVERANCE
+SECTION 17 CONFLICT AND SEVERANCE

-- 17.1 If there is a conflict between the provisions of these regulations, the provision which imposes the most stringent standards for the use of wetlands and watercourses shall govern.
-The invalidity of any word, clause, sentence, section, part, subsection or provision of these regulations shall not affect the validity of any other part which can be given effect without such invalid part or parts. - 17.2 If there is a conflict between any provision of these regulations and a provision of the Inland Wetlands and Watercourses Act, the provision of the Act shall govern.
+If there is a conflict between the provisions of these regulations, the provision which imposes the most stringent standards for the use of wetlands and watercourses shall govern.
+The invalidity of any word, clause, sentence, section, part, subsection or provision of these regulations shall not affect the validity of any other part which can be given effect without such invalid part or parts.
+17.1

+17.2 If there is a conflict between any provision of these regulations and a provision of the Inland Wetlands and Watercourses Act, the provision of the Act shall govern.

-OTHER PERMITS
+SECTION 18 OTHER PERMITS

-18.1 Nothing in these regulations shall obviate the requirements for the applicant to obtain any other assents, permits or licenses required by law or regulation of the Town of Branford, State of Connecticut and the Government of the United States, including any approval required by DEEP and the U.S. Army Corps of Engineers.
+18.1 Nothing in these regulations shall obviate the requirements for the applicant to obtain any other assents, permits or licenses required by law or regulation of the Town of Branford, State of Connecticut and the Government of the United States, including any approval required by the Connecticut Department of Environmental DEEPProtection and the U.S. Army Corps of Engineers.
 Obtaining such assents, permits or licenses is the sole responsibility of the applicant.

-APPLICATION FEES
+SECTION 19 APPLICATION FEES